Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Introduction

-It is known that a DST-like phenomenon caused by the ignited-quenched transition exists in inertial suspensions; a model of aerosols has been developed in which collisions between particles play an important role~\cite{Friedlander,Koch2001,Hu12}.
-There are also several theoretical studies of inertial suspensions consisting of hard-core frictionless particles based on the kinetic theory, that is, without hydrodynamic interactions between particles~\cite{Hayakawa19, Tsao95, Sangani96, Koch99, Koch01, Garzo12, Saha17, Alam19, Saha20, Hayakawa17, Takada20}.
-These theoretical studies indicate that DST or the ignited-quenched transition becomes the continuous shear thickening if the volume fraction $\varphi$ is larger than a few percent~\cite{Sangani96,Saha17,Hayakawa17,Takada20}.
-This behavior is completely different from the DST commonly observed in colloidal suspensions, where DST can be observed only in dense suspensions.
+It is well established theoretically that a DST-like phenomenon, driven by an ignited-quenched transition, occurs in inertial suspensions.
+This can be regarded as a model of aerosols, in which particle collisions play a key role in this DST-like behavior~\cite{Friedlander, Koch01}.
+Furthermore, several theoretical studies have investigated inertial suspensions composed of hard-core, frictionless particles using kinetic theory, which neglects hydrodynamic interactions between particles~\cite{Hayakawa19, Tsao95, Sangani96, Garzo12, Saha, Hayakawa17, Takada20}.
+These studies indicate that the transition from the ignited to the quenched phases becomes continuous when the volume fraction ($\varphi$) exceeds a few percent~\cite{Sangani96, Saha, Hayakawa17, Takada20}.
+This behavior contrasts with DST commonly observed in colloidal suspensions, where DST typically occurs only in highly dense suspensions.

-In this Letter, we demonstrate the occurrence of DST and the ignited-quenched transition when hydrodynamically interacting particles are soft, frictionless, and in moderately dense concentrations.
-This finding may be regarded as a new mechanism for DST in moderately dense suspensions.
-In earlier work, we have reported a complementary analysis based on the kinetic theory of moderately dense inertial suspensions for frictionless soft particles without hydrodynamic interaction~\cite{FullPaper}; this work is based on an extension of the kinetic theory of dilute inertial suspensions~\cite{Sugimoto20}.
-Thus, clarifying the role of hydrodynamic interactions among particles is also a motivation of our present study.
+Recently, Sugimoto and Takada~\cite{Sugimoto20} theoretically found a two-step DST in dilute inertial suspensions of soft, frictionless particles.
+The first DST-like change corresponds to an ignited-quenched transition, while the second originates from an exploded-continuous shear thickening (E-CST) transition~\cite{Sugimoto20, FullPaper}.
+We have provided a complementary analysis based on kinetic theory for moderately dense inertial suspensions of frictionless soft particles~\cite{FullPaper}, showing that this second DST-like change persists even in moderately dense situations.

+In this paper, we demonstrate the occurrence of the second DST-like change of the inertial suspensions when hydrodynamic interactions are present.
+A key motivation of the present study is to further investigate the role of hydrodynamic interactions among particles in the behavior of DST.
+Although previous studies of colloidal suspensions have ignored the effects of inertia in the equation of motion, it is important to clarify the roles of both hydrodynamic interactions and inertia in determining the rheology of the system we are modeling.
+For this purpose, we focus on situations in which the fluid motion can be described by the Stokes equation.
+However, incorporating the effects of long-range interactions between particles remains a challenging task.
+As a first step, we adopt the Lubrication-Friction Discrete Element Method (LF-DEM), which considers only short-range lubrication forces between particles~\cite{Mari15}.